All Episodes

 First of all, that's not even the law.

-They've just created this fiction that with their co-conspirators in the media, they can create a rule that doesn't exist, as if the January 6th committee didn't apply congressional subpoenas to break every process rule that was ever in place.
+They've just created this fiction that with their co-conspirators in the media, they can create a rule that doesn't exist as if the January 6th Committee didn't apply congressional subpoenas to break every process rule that was ever in place.

-Now we fast forward to this scenario, and the DOJ and FBI are gonna say, we know there's outstanding congressional subpoenas, we know we're supposed to produce all these documents to you and all these committees, but we're not going to.
+We know we're supposed to produce all these documents to you and all these committees, but we're not going to.

 As Mr. Weiss has stated, the investigation is ongoing.

-Um, and I don't have any faith in that whatsoever based on the handling of this case.
+I think it's a complete ruse, and I don't have any faith in that whatsoever based on the handling of this case.

-I also think that Hunter Biden's attorney from a defense attorney's standpoint would never resolve a matter without resolving the entire matter.
+I also think that Hunter Biden's attorney, from a defense attorney's standpoint, would never resolve a matter without resolving the entire matter.

 What do I mean?